diwakar-nb/File-Structures/README.md

 4)Save the code and run the code.

-5)It will Open UI Containing Two Buttons Compression and Decompreesion Choose the Options in which You want to Perform the Operations.

-6)You will be displayed with the menu choice of various options.The operations act upon the record file.
+5)You will be displayed with the menu choice of various options.The operations act upon the record file.

-7)Choose the option of your choice to be executed.
+6)Choose the option of your choice to be executed.

-8)Check the lzw files which are generated in the respective folder after execution.
+7)Check the lzw files which are generated in the respective folder after execution.